cdanewschool/ehr-designer/README.md

 	cd ehr-designer

 Install dev dependencies:

 	npm install
 	bower install --allow-root

 Build (creates `www/index.html` from `dist/index.tpl.html` template):

 	grunt

 Start mongo if it's not running already.
 Note that you'll have to keep this process open in a terminal window to start and run the server, but if you want to close it after running the data import you can:

 	mongod

 Import data:

-	mongoose-fixture --fixture='all' --add
+To import data, run `bash/import-mongoose-fixture.sh` from the project root.
+Note that this will empty the collections first if they exist.

-**NOTE:** if you have trouble installing or using `mongoose-fixture`, you can alternately import the data files in `lib/import/mongoimport` manually using [mongoimport](http://docs.mongodb.org/v2.2/reference/mongoimport/).
+**NOTE:** if you have trouble installing or using `mongoose-fixture`, you can alternately import the data files via `bash/import-mongoimport.sh`, which imports the files in `lib/import/mongoimport` manually using [mongoimport](http://docs.mongodb.org/v2.2/reference/mongoimport/).

 Running
 =======